Find Trade Colleges

 44% Freshmen Loans

-Approximately 44% of the students who attend this school take out loans.
+44% of Towson students take out loans to afford college costs.
 The average amount of student loans is $6,607 a year.
 Towson has a 1.7% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 Students who graduate from Towson with a bachelor’s degree make an average of $51,306 during the early years of their career after graduation.